Facebook LogoVisitor Center - 732-919-0996

 Boating

 The boat ramp is open for the season March 1 through November 30.
 Seasonal and daily boat launch passes are available at the cost of $7 daily or $50 seasonal.
 All vessels must be launched from the east ramp at the Visitor Center.
 Boating is a great way to explore this site, take advantage of the fishing opportunities, or simply relax.
 All boats (with electric motors), sailboats, kayaks and canoes must be at least 8' in length, are permitted on the Reservoir.
 All persons boating on the Manasquan Reservoir shall wear a U.S. Coast Guard approved type I, II, III hybrid inflatable, or V personal flotation device in serviceable conditions.
 New Jersey State Boating laws and Park System rules and regulations are in effect on the water.
-See our rules and regulations for the Manasquan Reservoir.
+See our rules and regulations for the Manasquan Reservoir

 Boat/Kayak Rentals

-At the Visitor Center, park patrons ages 18 and older can rent rowboats (1-hr $15.01 or 4-hrs $35.64); electric motor powered rowboats (4-hrs $46.42); and kayaks (1-hr single person $15.01 or 1-hr double person $20.63).
-A $10 deposit is required for 1 hour rental; $20 deposit required for 4 hour rental.
-Row boat rentals are offered from April 1 - October 31 and kayak rentals from May 1- October 31.
-Cash, check, Visa, MasterCard or Discover accepted; deposits are cash only.
+At the Visitor Center's bait shop (lower level), park patrons ages 18 and older can rent rowboats (1-hr $15.94 or 4-hrs $36.58); electric motor powered rowboats (4-hrs $47.83); and kayaks (1-hr single person $15.94 or 1-hr double person $21.57).
+A $10 deposit is required for 1 1-hour rental; a $20 deposit is required for 4 4-hour rental.
+Row boat rentals are offered from April 1-October 31, and kayak rentals from May 1- October 31.
+Availability is first come, first served.
+Cash, check, Visa, MasterCard, or Discover accepted; deposits are cash only.
 (Prices do not include sales tax.
-Updated 12/2023.)
+Updated 1/2025.)

 Boat rentals begin at 7 a.m.
 The schedule for the last rental of the day and when all boats must be returned is as follows: